canonical/csi-rocks/docs/fips.md

 ## Overview
-This document provides an analysis of CSI ROCK's cryptographic implementation with respect to FIPS 140 compliance requirements.
+This document provides an analysis of CSI ROCK's cryptographic implementation with respect to [FIPS 140-3] compliance requirements.

 > **Note:** As of now, pebble is not built in a FIPS-compliant way.
 This document will be updated once it is.